MinSikSon/fakeNewsChecker/Readme.md

-This is for learning javascript.
+This github page is just for learning javascript.